devta-D/StaggeredGridView/README.md

 ## Methods:

-You may use the following methods in your activity to customize your AppTutorial.
+You may use the following methods in your code to customize your StaggeredGridView.

 *`staggeredGridView.setViewDimensions(min, max);` By using above method you can set staggered view minimum and maximum height and the total of both should be 100.